aws/aws-eks-best-practices/content/scalability/docs/cluster-services.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/scale-cluster-services.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Cluster Services

 Cluster services run inside an EKS cluster, but they are not user workloads.
 If you have a Linux server you often need to run services like NTP, syslog, and a container runtime to support your workloads.
 Cluster services are similar, supporting services that help you automate and operate your cluster.
 In Kubernetes these are usually run in the kube-system namespace and some are run as [DaemonSets](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).